 Expand all

 The Certificate in Business Studies is a one-year, part-time programme.
 It provides a systematic introduction to modern business theory and practice.
 Students take four subjects and address such crucial topics as accounting techniques, research and quantitative methods, the HRM function in modern organisations and marketing strategies.
 The Certificate is both a stand-alone qualification and the first year of the four-year Bachelor of Business Studies (Hons) programme.
-Students who successfully complete this year can enter the second year of the BBS (Hons), where they will have the opportunity to obtain an interim diploma qualification and specialise in a field of particular relevance to them.
+Students who successfully complete this year can enter the second year of the BBS (Hons), where they will have the opportunity to obtain an interim diploma qualification before progressing to the honours degree stages.

 If you want to obtain a solid understanding of subjects at the core of business life, this one-year programme will most certainly meet your needs.
 The subjects studied have a wide application in both the public and private sectors, so the programme attracts a diverse student body.